With only a short sail today of just under 80NM from the Netherlands Antilles to Venezuela, I’m hoping the wind is kind and nothing goes wrong…

 Chichiriviche: 11°06.758’N 68°13.283’W

-With only 76NM to Venezuela and apart from a very rolley sea, and being sick again, nothing much else happened on this sail from the Netherlands Antilles.
+With only an uncomfortable rolling sea and a queazy sickly feeling again, nothing much else happened on this sail from the Netherlands Antilles.

-Reaching Chichiriviche, we anchored behind a little island before moving up to the lake area to see the Caquetios cave.
+Reaching Chichiriviche, we anchor behind a little island before moving up to the lake area to see the Caquetios cave.

-Took the dinghy into a small cave, which was used by the Caquetios some 3,400 B.C. and obviously still used today, as a type of shrine area.
+Taking the dinghy to a small cave, which was used by the Caquetios since 3,400 B.C., this cave is still used today as a type of shrine.

 Chichiriviche: 11°06.758’N 68°13.283’W